Nickwell24/Battleship/README.md

-This code is still a work in progress, but the ship placement is finall working.
+This code is still a work in progress, but the ship placement is finally working.